emre2821/Alter_Ego/main/README.md

 - Place it under `./models/` or set `GPT4ALL_MODEL_DIR`/`GPT4ALL_MODELS_DIR` to a custom path.
 - The app auto-discovers the first `*.gguf` file or you can choose one in the GUI.

+### Recommended Starter Model

+If you are spinning up Alter/Ego for the first time, start with [`DeepSeek-R1-Distill-Qwen-1.5B-Q4_0.gguf`](https://huggingface.co/TheBloke/DeepSeek-R1-Distill-Qwen-1.5B-GGUF).
+Drop the file into your models directory (see the table above), then open **Models →** the filename inside the GUI to activate it.
+The same model name is included in `alter_ego_config.yaml` so headless launches pick it automatically once the file is present.

 ### Embedding Models
 - Uses `sentence-transformers` models like `all-MiniLM-L6-v2`.
 - They are fetched automatically into your huggingface cache on first run.